What is EV/EBITDA?

 The EV/EBITDA Multiple compares the total value of a company’s operations (EV) relative to its earnings before interest, taxes, depreciation, and amortization (EBITDA).

-In practice, the EV/EBITDA multiple is frequently used in relative valuation to compare different companies in the same (or similar) sector.
+In practice, the EV/EBITDA multiple is often used in relative valuation (i.e. “comps analysis”) to compare different companies in the same or an adjacent sector.

 Conceptually, the EV/EBITDA multiple answers the question, “For each dollar of EBITDA generated by a company, how much are investors currently willing to pay?”

 The EV-to-EBITDA multiple is the ratio between enterprise value and EBITDA.